Ayehu/custom-activities/Amazon S3/AWSListFiles/README.md

 MANDATORY FIELDS WHEN GET LIST Files:

 a.
 Access Key: How to get: Bellow

 b.
 Secrey Key: How to get: Bellow.

 c.
 Bucket Name: The bucket's name contains the files.

+d.
+Region: The region of bucket.

 How to find AWS Access Key and Secret Access Key?